 Daytrips: During the summer season you can find many organized day trips to Plitvice from Zagreb and many cities on the Adriatic coast.
 In addition to the organized trips, you can also (in most cities) find companies offering individual trips.

 There are 3 official entrances to the national park: entrance 1 (Rastovača), entrance 2 (Hladovina) and the entrance Auxiliary entrance Flora (Entrance 3).
 Due to the “easy access” and the large parking areas, the vast majority of visitors use entrance 1 or 2.

 Personally, I recommend people to take entrance 1, as it is located directly at the country road, parking is very close and the bus stops are within sight of the entrance, so it doesn’t get any easier; the downside of entrance 1 is that it is the most used entrance so in the summer months there can be a bit of waiting time.

-The entrance prices are usually changed every year (thus increased), the price list (In HRK) for 2018 looked like this:
+The entrance prices are usually changed every year and here’s how the price list for 2019 looks like:

 Children below 7 years of age accompanied by adults has free entrance all year around.

 For adult and student groups larger than 15 persons, there are group discount tickets available except for in the main season.

 Guide service: In addition to the entrance fee, it is possible to pre-book a guide service (has to be paid extra) for groups larger than 15 persons; the guide service is available in various languages.